dvarrazzo/replisome/README.rst

 Every object is specified by a ``class`` entry, which should be the name of one of the `objects provided by the package`__ or a fully qualified Python callable (e.g. ``mypackage.mymodule.MyClass``).
-In either case the object will be called passing the content of the ``options`` object as keyword argument.
+In either case the object will be called passing the contents of the ``options`` object as keyword arguments.

 Receivers must subclass the TODO class; filters and consumers can be any callable object (i.e. the object returned by the ``class`` specified in the